BookHives/frontend/README.md

 * Users can submit text reviews with corresponding 1-5 star ratings
 * Reviews are tied to user accounts and display submission timestamps
 * The review system encourages community engagement and book discovery
+* Star ratings are displayed visually using React Icons

 #### Content Moderation
 * Librarians have the ability to delete inappropriate or spam reviews
 * Review deletion is performed through API calls that remove content from the database
 * The moderation system helps maintain quality community standards
+* Only librarian accounts can access deletion functionality

 ### Personal Reading Management